 \begin{corollary} Let $\mathbb{X}$ be a $\perp$-restriction category.
 Then $\left( \mathsf{DJ}\left[ (\mathbb{X},\perp) \right], \wand \right)$ is a strongly inductive $\perp$-itegory, where $\wand$ is defined as in Thm \ref{thm:countable-wand}. \end{corollary}

 In particular, we can in fact embed any restriction with restriction zeroes into a strongly inductive itegory by considering the maximal interference restriction $\perp_0$.
-Note that is not difficult to see that the induced interference restriction on $\mathsf{DJ}\left[ (\mathbb{X},\perp_0) \right]$ will also be the maximal one.
+It is not difficult to see that the induced interference restriction on $\mathsf{DJ}\left[ (\mathbb{X},\perp_0) \right]$ will also be the maximal one.

 \begin{corollary} Let $\mathbb{X}$ be a restriction category with restriciton zeroes.
 Then $\left( \mathsf{DJ}\left[ (\mathbb{X},\perp_0) \right], \wand \right)$ is a strongly inductive $\perp_0$-itegory, where $\wand$ is defined as in Thm \ref{thm:countable-wand}. \end{corollary}